ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 same administrative authority as the RFC5322.From domain.
 Domains are in "strict alignment" if and only if they are identical.

-A DMARC pass indicates only that the RFC5322.From domain has been authenticated for that message.
-Authentication does not carry an explicit or implicit value assertion about that message or about the Domain Owner.
-Furthermore, a mail-receiving organization that performs DMARC verification can choose to honor the Domain Owner's requested message handling for authentication failures, but it is not required to do so; it might choose different actions entirely.

-For a mail-receiving organization supporting DMARC, a message that passes verification is part of a message stream reliably associated with the RFC5322.From field Domain Owner.
+For a mail-receiving organization supporting DMARC, a message that passes DMARC validation is part of a message stream reliably associated with the RFC5322.From field Domain Owner.
 Therefore, reputation assessment of that stream by the mail-receiving organization can assume the use of that domain in the RFC5322.From field is authorized.
-A message that fails this verification is not necessarily associated with the Domain Owner's domain and its reputation.
+A message that fails this validation is not necessarily associated with the Domain Owner's domain and should not affect its reputation.

-DMARC policy records can also cover non-existent sub-domains below the "Organizational Domain", as well as domains at the top of the name hierarchy, controlled by Public Suffix Operators (PSOs).
+DMARC policy records can also cover non-existent sub-domains below the Organizational Domain, as well as domains at the top of the name hierarchy, controlled by Public Suffix Operators (PSOs).

 DMARC, in the associated [@!I-D.ietf-dmarc-aggregate-reporting] and [@!I-D.ietf-dmarc-failure-reporting]